ckipp01/an-intro-to-flow-fields-in-scala/README.md

 ## How to run

-Inside of [`project.scala`](./project.scala) you'll see multiple different main methods.
+Inside of each numbered Scala file you'll see a main method.
 Each one corresponds to an image in the blog post.
 For example to run the first one via the command line you can do the following:

 ```sh
 scala-cli run -M runOne .